Syncano/syncano-node/docs/cookbook/web/solutions/face-auth.md

 </script>
 ```

-> Remember to change 'YOUR-INSTANCE' into the instance attached to your project.
+> Remember to change 'MY_INSTANCE_NAME' into the instance attached to your project.
 Run `npx s` in the project folder to have it printed out in your terminal.

 ##### Create a collection to store face indexes if you haven't done that before and update the socket config for `COLLECTION_ID`